alexrudnick/dissertation/BURNDOWN.md

     substitution and then recompute the source-side index after the fact.
       * FIXED does this sometimes introduce a problem in the training data though? --> have to keep track of the surface form, not the lemma.
+        * REALLY FIXED worse than that -- the "surface form" might contain underscores because it was an MWE found my earlier preprocessing.
   * For word2vec, one major interesting question is how are we going to use those features?
 What do they do in the word representations paper?
 The open question is how you use word representation to model a context?